Application of three-body stability to globular clusters: II. Observed velocity dispersions: Discussion

+GCs with weak evidence are defined as where the case for flattening of the velocity dispersion profile depends on a single data point (typically with large error bars) at a distance that is likely to be beyond the tidal radius.
+Two GCs clearly in this category are NGC 104 and NGC 7099 which both satisfy $K_f > 10$ and $R^2_F < 0.6$.
+Also included in this category is NGC 5139 (despite having $R^2_F = 0.8$) since it does not appear to truly belong in the GC sample.

-As is typical for this cluster, the velocity dispersion profile of {\bf NGC 5139} ($\omega$ Cen) presents difficulties for both models.
-In the case of MOND the radius $r_{a0}$ can be made to roughly match the observed flattening near 30 pc only by using a mass of $M_C = 1.1 \times 10^{6} \msun$.
-However this mass is not compatible with the velocity dispersion inside the cluster in the Newtonian regime, which requires a mass of $M_C = 2.5 \times 10^{6} \msun$.
-Using chaotic orbits for this cluster is also difficult in that the stability boundary is found to be well inside the cluster for the orbital parameters given in Table~\ref{GCParas}.
-Two possible resolutions to this incompatibility might come from the fact that NGC 5139 is likely to be rapidly rotating \citep[e.g.][]{SF2010} and/or that it is suffering ongoing disruption (see below).
+As is typical for this cluster, the velocity dispersion profile of NGC 5139 ($\omega$ Cen) presents difficulties for all models.
+The MOND model has particular difficulties with this cluster for two reasons; firstly the acceleration due to the galactic potential is never below the MOND limit, secondly the cluster mass is very large which leads to very large values of $r_{m}$.
+Explaining the possible flattening seen around 30 pc is also difficult for the chaotic orbits model as the stability boundary is found to be well inside the cluster for the orbital parameters given in Table~\ref{TblObs}.
+Two possible resolutions to this incompatibility might come from the fact that NGC 5139 is rapidly rotating \citep[e.g.][]{SF2010} and/or that it is suffering ongoing disruption.
+There is evidence of ongoing tidal disruption in that tidal tails have been observed for NGC 5139 \citep{LeonEtAl2000}.

-The final cluster examined in this study is {\bf NGC 6341} which has a cluster mass of approximately $M_C = 1.5 \times 10^{5} \msun$ by both the MOND literature and the fitting procedure used here.
-The MOND radius of $r_{a0} = 13$ pc is significantly exterior to the observed velocity dispersion, flattening at about 8 pc, which is itself exterior to the predicted stability boundary of $r_{chaos} = 4$ pc.
-A key observation for this cluster is that the flattening occurs very close to the tidal radius itself.
-This implies that the cluster is being severely tidally disrupted which explains the flattening without need for MOND.

-Both of these clusters, especially NGC 6341, have evidence of ongoing tidal disruption.
-Note that neither the tidal radius nor the stability boundary act as an instant remover of stars, as pointed out by \citet{FH2000}.
-They found for GCs on circular orbits that the escape timescales for stars beyond the tidal radii could be long enough to allow some stars to stay in this region indefinitely.
-For eccentric cluster-galaxy orbit this timescale would be shorter while for internal orbits within the cluster the timescale would be substantially longer.
-It seems likely that this effect is seen in both NGC 5139 and NGC 6341.

-An alternative explanation for these clusters is that the orbital parameters are in error.
-As mentioned previously the eccentricity ($e$) and to a lesser extent the perigalacticon ($R_p$) have large uncertainties.
-Changing either of these quantities has a dramatic effect on the estimate for $r_{chaos}$ but no effect on the position of $r_{a0}$ when only the cluster potential is considered.
-For example an increase in eccentricity of $\Delta e \sim 0.1$ will produce approximately a 10\% decrease in $r_{chaos}$, for a fixed value of $R_p$.
-While this may be sufficient to explain NGC 6341, it is not sufficient to explain NGC 5139 which may require a higher initial mass and ongoing tidal disruption to explain the velocity dispersion.